app-sre/qontract-reconcile/reconcile/change_owners/README.md

 If at least one `ChangeDecision` is not `approved`, the the MR can not proceed without further approvals or without AppSRE intervention.

-In the case of changes not having a `ChangeTypeContext` attached allowing approvers to decide, the MR is considered `non-self-servicable` and can't proceed without AppSRE intervention.
+In the case of changes not having a `ChangeTypeContext` attached allowing approvers to decide, the MR is considered `non-self-serviceable` and can't proceed without AppSRE intervention.